thapatechnical/thapareactecom/README.md

+Welcome to Thapa Technical React Ecommerce Webstie Sereis.

+Follow the 3 Steps and your good to go.
+1: Clone the Project
+2: simply run the command
+   npm install
+   First to install all the packages
+3: run the project using npm start

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).